 Cash Royer builds practical IT systems on real hardware.

-I support IT operations for Terrace Bay Hotel and Manistique Sands Hotel, where I handle hotel systems, hardware, updates, troubleshooting, and day to day uptime.
+I support IT operations at work, for friends, family, and education.
+That includes hardware, updates, troubleshooting, everyday tech issues, and the kind of hands on support that keeps things working.
 This site runs from my own home server alongside the rest of the homelab apps behind the Homelab Access link.

 This page runs off my own server.
 The same stack behind the lab is what keeps the site online.